 Recovering from psychosis and moving on with your life, is a long and difficult process.
 Recovering means: taking chances and discovering what your new limits are.
 Sometimes you have to go against the advice of parents or other people who are overprotective.
 All while you are learning to get back on your feet.

 You first need a safe zone where you can feel secure and process the unpleasant things that have happened.
 But the next thing you notice, is that you have to get back out of this safe zone, to let your world grow larger.
 The big challenge then is to start feeling comfortable again.
 This way you are moving on with your life one step at a time, shaping your present and future the way you want to.
 Your life will never be exactly as it was after such an intense psychotic experience.
 But at this stage you are no longer lost, and moving forward again.
 The process of acceptance has begun.

 You are by now well aware of what happened to you, even though you still have many unanswered questions.
-You make decisions to prevent another crisis (or example, by using a crisis card or signal plan) and work together with care workers and people with lived experience of psychosis.
+You make decisions to prevent another crisis (or example, by using a crisis card) and work together with care workers and people with lived experience of psychosis.
 They help you get insight into your own mental processes, contribute to your continued recovery, advise on the do’s and don’ts of medication and on how to think about goals that make your life meaningful.
 They can also tell you about organisations that can help you on your path of recovery, like recovery colleges.
 Or recommend you talk to someone who also has been through psychosis: a recovery coach.